istanbuljs/nyc/README.md

 tests then it will not appear in the coverage report, or contribute to coverage statistics.

-Nyc can include all source files under the `cwd`  by setting the `--all` flag.
-Nyc will then report on all source files found under `cwd`, and all of these files will contribute to the coverage statistics.
+Nyc will include all source files under `cwd` when the `--all` flag is set.
+Then nyc will report on all source files found under `cwd`, and all of these files will contribute to the coverage statistics.

-You can then reduce the set of results after setting the coverage collection scope to either all files or visited files.
-Adding `nyc.include` and `nyc.exclude` filter arrays to your config allows you to further shape the set of covered files.
-The filter arrays must contain glob patterns that can be used to filter files from the set.
-The `exclude` array can also include negated glob patterns, specified with a `!` prefix, that can restore sub-paths of excluded paths.
+You can then reduce the set of covered files by adding `nyc.include` and `nyc.exclude` filter arrays to your config.
+These allow you to shape the set of covered files by specifying glob patterns that can filter files from the set.
+The `exclude` array may also exclude negated glob patterns, these are specified with a `!` prefix, and can restore sub-paths of already excluded paths.

 Globs are matched using [minimatch](https://www.npmjs.com/package/minimatch).

-To determine the final set of covered files, we use the following process,
+We use the following process to remove files from consideration,
- * First, limit the set of covered files to those in paths listed in the `include` array.
+ * First, limit the set of covered files to those files in paths listed in the `include` array.
  * Then, remove any files that are found in the `exclude` array.
- * Finally, restore exclude negated files if they have been excluded in the second step
+ * Finally, restore any exclude negated files that have been excluded in the second step